iris-lh/zMagic/notes.md

 #### Workaround:

+For a while I was worried this would completely prevent me from using custom-named items.
-Make sure to cross your T's and dot your I's when writing display.Name JSON.
+Luckily, you just need to make sure to cross your T's and dot your I's when writing display.Name JSON.

 Example: